-- a. the members of the State Executive Committee, with no alternates; - b. the vice-president of the MYDFL, with no alternate: - c.
+- a. the members of the State Executive Committee, with no alternates; - b. the vice-president of the MYDFL, with no alternate; - c.
 10 elected officials, as defined in Article VII, Section 2, with no alternates; - d.
-50 at-large delegates, with no alternates (ending 2022); - e. seven delegates from each congressional district, with no alternates (beginning 2022); - f. the chair and vice chair of each organizing unit: - g. the chair and vice chair of each senate district party unit that is not an organizing unit; - h. the chair of each county-wide party unit that is not an organizing unit, with the unit's vice chair serving as the alternate; and - i.
-464 delegates, including each unit's chair and vice chair, allocated to organizing units according to the DFL Candidates Average Vote (see Bylaw, Article III, Section 11).
+50 at large delegates, with no alternates (ending 2022); - e.d. seven delegates members from each congressional district, with no alternates (beginning 2022); - f.e. the chair and vice chair of each organizing - g.f. the chair and vice chair of each senate district party unit that is not an organizing unit; - h.g. the chair of each county-wide party unit that is not an organizing unit, with the unit's vice chair serving as the alternate; and - i.h.
+464 delegatesmembers, including each unit's chair and vice chair, allocated to organizing units according to the DFL Candidates Average Vote (see Bylaw, Article III, Section 11).

 In addition, each former State Party Chair or Vice Chair shall be an ex-officio voting member of the State Central Committee if they participated in the most recent precinct caucuses and accept the position.
 All members of State Party Standing Committees shall be non-voting members of the State Central Committee.